-Honduras is an intriguing country located in Central America and is a traveller’s delight due to its Caribbean-like beaches.
+Honduras is an intriguing country located in Central America and is a traveler’s delight due to its Caribbean-like beaches.
 It is home to amazing Mayan ruins, fascinating wildlife, and beautiful beaches.

 Given the violent reputation of Honduras, many travelers refrain from visiting the country.
 It’s a shame that Honduras and its amazing attractions remain unexplored by many travelers.